The Amazing Spider-Man (film): Development

-Following the release of Spider-Man 3 (2007), Sony Pictures Entertainment had announced a May 6, 2011 release date for Sam Raimi's next film in the earlier series.
-By this time, screenwriters James Vanderbilt, David Lindsay-Abaire and Gary Ross had written several rejected versions of a script and Ziskin's husband Alvin Sargent, who co-wrote the second and third films, was working on yet another attempt.
-Raimi wanted John Malkovich to play his next villain.
-However, on January 11, 2010, Columbia Pictures and Marvel Studios announced that rather than continue the earlier saga, they were rebooting the series with a new cast and crew.
-Industry reports claimed that Raimi had admitted that he could not meet the scheduled release date and retain creative integrity.
-Avi Arad, Matt Tolmach and Ziskin continued as producers.
+Following the release of Sam Raimi's Spider-Man 3 (2007), Sony Pictures Entertainment announced a May 6, 2011 release date for the next film in the series.
+By this time, James Vanderbilt, David Lindsay-Abaire and Gary Ross had written several screenplays for the film, which were rejected by Raimi.
+Alvin Sargent, who co-wrote Spider-Man 2 and Spider-Man 3, was working on yet another script.
+On January 11, 2010, Columbia Pictures and Marvel Studios announced that instead of continuing the Raimi series, they were rebooting the series with a new cast and crew.
+Deadline Hollywood reported that Raimi had pulled out of the project, and the studio did not want to continue the series without him.
+Additionally, Avi Arad felt that the writers had not produced a story of sufficient quality to warrant a continuation of the Raimi series.
+Arad, Matt Tolmach and Laura Ziskin were retained as producers for the upcoming reboot.
+According to Tolmach, the producers felt the core story of Spider-Man was that of a boy becoming a man, which could be depicted again in the reboot.